Javierenrique00/audioextractor/README.md

 # audioextractor

-AudioExtractor is an experiment/exercise to use node-ytdl-core library to have a microservice for audio extraction from video streams.
+AudioExtractor is a server that uses [node-ytdl-core](https://github.com/fent/node-ytdl-core) for playing videos in only audio mode, [node-ytsr](https://github.com/fent/node-ytdl-core) for youtube searchs and [node-ytpl](https://github.com/TimeForANinja/node-ytpl) for youtube playlist.
+The objetive is to have a microservice for audio extraction from video streams.
+It has a functional and usefull Android client called [Grabwaves](https://github.com/Javierenrique00/grabwaves).

 Ready to be deployed locally, in docker containers or a Kubernetes cluster.